marijn-qbaylogic/clash-shockwaves-testing/docs/howto/CONFIG.md

 ## How to customize Shockwaves behaviour
-- config files
-- error prop
-- number spacers
-- styles

 It is possible to further communicate the behaviour of Shockwaves through the use of configuration files.
+This guide shows you how to set up the configuration files and their options.

 ### SETTING UP CONFIG FILES
 The first step is to create configuration files.